-In first grade, most of the math kids do can be done on their fingers.
-Kids are adding or subtracting single digit numbers, like 8 + 5.
+In first grade, kids can use their fingers for most of the math they do.
+Kids are adding or subtracting single-digit numbers, like 8 + 5.
 And they’re getting more comfortable with math symbols, like the +, –, and = signs.

 When second grade comes around, there’s a big jump in conceptual math.
 Kids start working with place value.
 And they’re adding and subtracting two-digit numbers, like 18 + 25.

 Kids also have to start doing math in their heads — they can’t use their fingers.
 Sometimes, they can use physical objects, like blocks, to solve problems.
 But eventually kids have to do the problems in their heads or with symbols on paper.

 Plus, getting the right answer isn’t enough in second grade.
 Kids need to explain why it’s the right answer and show their work — sometimes in specific ways.
 This can be a huge challenge for many kids.

 Gretchen Vierstra, MA is the managing editor at Understood and co-host of the